All Products

 Multipart upload

-The following sample code provides an example on how to prevent objects from being overwritten when you use multipart upload to upload objects with the same names:
+The following sample code provides an example on how to prevent an existing object from being overwritten by an object with the same name when you use multipart upload to upload the object:

 const OSS = require("ali-oss");